muabria/Cookware.Critque/README.md

 10. Open the app on your localhost at the port you specified!

 ## Known Issues
+- Seed broken
 - Error handling for updating records
-- Update forms do not auto-populate with current content
-- Admins are not able to delete comments
 - There are very few character limits on the forms
 - Some purchase links do not go to the right place